WebFiori/docs/ai-providers.md

 | Embeddings                 |   ✅   |   ✅   |    ❌     |     ❌¹     |
 | Image generation           |   ✅   |   ✅   |    ❌     |     ❌¹     |

 ¹ Not implemented for Bedrock.
-Anthropic has no embeddings or image-generation API — use OpenAI or Google for those.
+Anthropic has no embeddings or image-generation API, so use OpenAI or Google for those.

 ## Unsupported Operations